 - The implementation of the revised Asset Development Plan of the Hellenic Republic Asset Development Fund (HRADF) (as last revised on 29 December 2023) is the keystone for the privatisation strategy.
 It includes 34 on-going projects, with some of them at an advanced stage (Attiki Odos, Egnatia Odos, ports of Alexandroupolis, Igoumenitsa, Heraklio and Volos), some marinas, properties, and healing springs. - According to the State Budget 2024, public revenues from privatisations amounted to €660.4 mn in 2021 and €586.6 mn in 2022, mainly due to revenues from Hellinikon, 5G frequency bands and DEPA Infrastructure.
 For 2023, public revenues from privatizations are estimated at €406.4 mn.
 The forecast for 2024 according to the State Budget 2024 is €5,770.7 mn and will arise mainly from the concession contracts for the operation and exploitation of Attiki Odos motorway (3,270.0 mn) and Egnatia Odos motorway (€1,350.0 mn).
-The forecast for 2025 and 2026 is €173.3 mn and €171.5 mn, respectively. - The concession agreement for the financing, operation, maintenance and exploitation of Attica Motorway for a period of 25 years was signed for an amount of €3.27 bn . - The concession agreement for the development of the Marina of Pylos for a duration of 40 years was signed between the HRADF and the highest bidder for a fee of at least €1.5 million. - The HRADF announced the acquisition of a majority stake of 67% in the share capital of the company "Heraklion Port Authority S.A." against a fee of €80 mn.
+The forecast for 2025 and 2026 is €173.3 mn and €171.5 mn, respectively. - The HRADF proceeded with the pre-qualification of 6 investment schemes that meet the criteria for participation in the phase of submission of binding offers for the acquisition of a majority stake in the share capital of the Lavrio Port Authority. - The contract for the development of the property "Sani Kassandra" was signed between the HRADF and the highest bidder for a fee amounting to €8.6 million. - The HRADF has declared the company MATENISA TRADING CO.
+LTD as the preferred investor for the development of the property located in Agia Triada, Municipality of Thermaikos with an offer amounting to €19.5 million.